nnorman95/online_retail_project/README.md

 * there are no automated tests yet
 * product naming logic is simple and can be improved
 * SQL files are executed by a Python script instead of a dedicated transformation tool like dbt

-## Planned Improvements

-* move database settings into a small config file
-* add a more detailed data quality report
-* add dbt models
-* add scheduling with cron or Airflow
-* add a small dashboard
-* add Docker for easier local setup
-* add basic automated checks